In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 "I go with them to pay bills.
 There are days I take them to the doctor, bring them stuff from the store," he says in Arabic.

 The U.S. never took in a lot of refugees from Syria.
-With millions of people displaced, the U.S. only admitted 12,000 or so over the last five years.
+With millions of people displaced, the U.S. admitted only 12,000 or so over the past five years.
 Some cities in Europe took in twice that many in a given week.

 But President-elect Donald Trump may stop admitting Syrian refugees altogether, fearing that they could be dangerous.